Title of Talk - Game of Genes: DNA of characters from Game of Thrones

 Day Job - I work in the Technology Industry as a Global Business Operations Manager, currently working mostly in the Cloud Technology space.
 I'm professionally an Accountant, but worked mostly in IT Management during my career.

 Night Job - Running our DNA facebook group, writing blogs, and chasing down those DNA matches.
-I co-admin the Rutherford Project and have just started a Rutherford one-name study.
+I co-admin the Rutherford Project and have a Rutherford one-name study.
 I manage DNA kits for several friends and family.

 How did you get into genealogy?